 - Space Station: Starbases protect systems from attacks and repair friendly fleets in the system.
 Higher-level starbases have more structure and armor points and more weapon and equipment slots.
 Fve Bgeeep's Burrow is a unique starbase to which any other starbase is upgraded to when Governor Fve Bgeeep is in the system (the starbase reverts to its original state if he leaves); it's way more powerful than even a level-3 starbase and takes an armada to destroy.

 - Stealth in Space: Unlike Master of Orion, there are no cloaking devices in Starbase Orion.
 The closest thing is Tyrrhenius's ability to hide his fleet while in transit.
 Also, any friendly fleet in Magistrate X's system is also invisible to the enemy.
 It's possible to research and build the Deep Space Jammer, but this piece of equipment takes up 6 slots on a ship and only prevents the enemy from knowing the composition of the fleet.

 - Terraforming: A repeating planetary project that "upgrades" a planet to the next more habitable level until Terran.
 After that, you have to use the Gaia Device to get to the Gaia level.
 More habitable planets have higher population caps and base morale, although the number of building slots is only determined by the planet's size and can only be increased by certain techs.

 - Unexplained Recovery: When a ship or a colony with a leader are destroyed, the leader does not die.
 Instead, he/she/it shows up at the leader auction the next turn.
 This is likely done due to the significantly smaller number of leaders in Starbase Orion compared to MoO 2

-- Wave Motion Gun: Any ship to which Captain Jack Gentry is assigned is additionally armed with a Stellar Burst Cannon, a long-range weapon devastating against any type of defense.
+- Wave-Motion Gun: Any ship to which Captain Jack Gentry is assigned is additionally armed with a Stellar Burst Cannon, a long-range weapon devastating against any type of defense.